Luckyseven1122/yxz_seven/README.md

 ## Relationship between Ruby, Gem and Bundler
 * Ruby is OOB (object oriented) programming language for website building
-* Gem is Ruby language's package mamagement system; Ruby is like Python; Gem is like pip
+* Gem is Ruby language's package management system; Ruby is like Python; Gem is like pip
 * Bundler is command code for version control of Ruby
 * Gemfile is like requirements.text or requirements.yml in python, in which all ruby packages used for this project is written, it can be compile
 * Based on compiled Gemfile, the bundler will automatically generate Gemfile.lock